 Olympus E-M1 II versus Fujifilm X-Pro2

 The Olympus OM-D E-M1 Mark II and the Fujifilm X-Pro2 are two enthusiast cameras that were revealed to the public, respectively, in September 2016 and January 2016.
-Both the E-M1 II and the X-Pro2 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M1 II) and an APS-C sensor.
+Both the E-M1 II and the X-Pro2 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M1 II) and an APS-C (X-Pro2) sensor.
 The Olympus has a resolution of 20.2 megapixel, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Olympus E-M1 II and the Fujifilm X-Pro2 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-M1 II – represents the basis or 100 percent across all the size and weight measures).